Rick Genest: As an actor and musician

 He was cast as the character "Foreman" in the 2013 film 47 Ronin, featuring Keanu Reeves.
-Genest was featured in the marketing for the film, appearing on posters and in trailers.
-However, due to various post-process tensions, stemming from the 2011 version of the film, in which Universal executives wanted Reeves to become a more integral part of the film, Genest was largely edited out of the final version.
+Genest was prominently featured in early promotional material for the film, but his role was mostly edited out of the final version of the film after it went through several re-writes and other changes.

-Genest collaborated with British solo artist KAV on the single "Dirty Rejects", released May 21, 2013.
+Genest collaborated with British solo artist KAV on the single "Dirty Rejects", released in May 2013.
 They spent the first part of 2013 recording an album project, and a video titled "Monsters Versus the World" in Los Angeles.
 The project was discontinued.

-As of January 2015, Genest was working with Mike Riggs, ex-Rob Zombie guitarist, on an upcoming album.
-Zombie Boy music featuring Riggs.
+As of January 2015, Genest was working with guitarist Mike Riggs on an upcoming album.
 On the horror news site Bloody Disgusting, a "Zombie Boy 666 Medley" video was released featuring samples of six songs to be on the upcoming album.

 In June 2017, as part of the TEDx #DISRUPTyou, Genest released a video titled "Normal is an illusion", which recounted his experiences with a brain tumour, among other things.

 Unveiled in 2019, an 11.5 ft sculpture of Genest, called "Self-Conscious Gene", is a new permanent fixture at the Science Museum, London, UK.
 The statue was created by British artist Marc Quinn.

 Death

-On August 1, 2018, six days before his 33rd birthday, Genest was found dead after a fall from the fourth floor balcony at his apartment, in the Le Plateau-Mont-Royal district of Montreal.
-A police source initially told CBC that the death was likely a suicide.
-However, in October 2019, coroner Melissa Gagnon ruled the death was accidental.
-Her investigation concluded that Genest died from head trauma after landing on the sidewalk and furthermore noted a high level of alcohol in his system with traces of cannabis, with no "unequivocal" evidence of suicidal intent.
-He left no suicide note, had recently been engaged, and by all accounts found his career fulfilling.
+On August 1, 2018, six days before his 33rd birthday, Genest was found dead after a fall from the third floor balcony at a close friend's apartment, in the Le Plateau-Mont-Royal district of Montreal.
+A police source initially told CBC News that the death was likely a suicide.
+In October 2019, coroner Melissa Gagnon ruled that the death was accidental.
+Her investigation concluded that Genest died from head trauma after landing on the sidewalk and noted a high level of alcohol in his system with traces of cannabis, with no "unequivocal" evidence of suicidal intent.

+He left no suicide note, had recently become engaged, and by all accounts found his career fulfilling.
 Some relatives and friends believed all along it had been an accident.
 His manager, of a similar height to Genest (5'10"), noted the balcony railing ends below his hips.
 He speculated that Genest lost his balance and fell, explaining Genest often leaned against or sat on railings while smoking.